What Is Summer Nectar Dearth?

 The morning after you add a robbing screen, the colony will figure out how to go up the screen and out.
 Having done so, they will be able to return properly.

 I’ve watched bees adjust to the screen.
-It seems to take somewhere between 20 and 60 minutes for most of the bees to figure out what’s changed.
+It seems to take between 20 and 60 minutes for most bees to figure out what’s changed.

 Some screens are wide open across the top.
 Others have limited openings (effectively a reduced entrance).

 Robber screens are easy to make with minimal woodworking skills.
-Make sure your robbing screen is the proper width for your hive: 10, 8, or 5 frames.
+Ensure your robbing screen is the proper width for your hive: 10, 8, or 5 frames.

 Here’s a picture of one we made secured with bungee cords: